Computerized Instrument Adjusting

 New to chiropractic?
 Fearful of having your neck twisted and turned?
 Do manual spinal adjustments feel too extreme?

 Try a more gentle, computerized-adjusting technique used in Dr. Miller’s office.
 Instrument adjusting has been around for decades as a very safe and effective alternative to the manual, twisting, turning and cracking adjustments.

 - It is a gentle way to adjust the spine using computer analysis to detect spinal fixations.
 The sigma instrument utilizes a precise oscillating (light tapping) force to adjust the spine.

 - No aggressive twisting, turning or cracking.

-- You get the same, reproducible gentle adjustments every visit unlike manual adjustments where the doctor may adjustments may be too rough or to light.
+- You get the same, reproducible gentle adjustments every visit unlike manual adjustments where the chiropractic adjustments may be too rough or too light.